Adewunmi-Joshua/cloud-practitioner-journey/Introduction to AWS Services.md

 In the same way, a Dedicated Instance means you are getting a portion of a server rack for yourself and staying isolated from other AWS customers on the same server.

 ---
-Just like a pharmacist recommends medicine based on a customer’s needs and budget, cloud pricing helps you choose the right instance price based on cost and workload.
+Just like a pharmacist recommends medicine based on a customer’s needs and budget, cloud pricing helps you choose the right instance type based on cost and workload.